RussBurnham/Arithmetic-Formatter/README.md

 ### Scientific Computing with Python, course offered by freecodecamp.org

-This function solves and formats math problems within the restrictions provided by project instructions.
+This function solves and formats math problems within the restrictions provided by project instructions

 Instructions for building this project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter